eduardo-escoto/Int15-codepost-upload/README.md

 3. Run `sh runGrading.sh input_dir output_dir assignment_name `
     - For example, to run the assignments in this repo run: `sh runGrading.sh input_dir output_dir hw01`
+[TODO]: run the script to capture its output into a log file, so that after the script is finished, we can search through the log to see if any noteboks have failed.

 4. Done! 🎊🎉